The Story Of The Urethane Skateboard Wheel

 He decided to join up with Bahne Skateboards and started working on new wheels.

-Bahne’s boards and trucks along with Cadillac Wheels were an enormous success.
+Bahne’s boards, trucks, and Cadillac Wheels were an enormous success.

 As Frank recalls, “We put all our money into advertising”